ayushi-128/Assignment1/README.md

 # Python Libraries-
-I have learned some basic Python Libraries which are helpful for starting the machine learning.
+I have learned some basic Python Libraries which are helpful for starting the machine learning and also learned about machine learning basics.
 ## 1.Pandas -
 Pandas is an open-source library that is built on top of NumPy library.
 It is a Python package that offers various data structures and operations for manipulating numerical data and time series.
 It is mainly popular for importing and analyzing data much easier.
 Pandas is fast and it has high-performance & productivity for users.
 To create a Pandas Series, we must first import the Pandas package via the Python's import command: import pandas as pd